-The University of Wisconsin-Eau Claire's applied physics bachelor's degree is designed for those interested in working in industrial and engineering environments.
+The University of Wisconsin-Eau Claire's physics - applied physics emphasis bachelor's degree is designed for those interested in working in industrial and engineering environments.
 The growing major is rooted in applied, real-world learning, giving you countless opportunities to conduct experiments, solve problems and gain firsthand, professional experience prior to graduation.

 Coursework throughout the program focuses on the up-and-coming technology areas of energy and nanotechnology and the career paths best suited for those fields.
 Through projects and experiments, you'll learn about the engineering design process, develop advanced laboratory techniques and gain knowledge of mathematical modeling.
 A required capstone research project will help you to enhance your presentation skills and develop post-graduate plans.